The Desert Dining Club was formed in 1981 when about

 The dress has always been

-Black Tie, and there is normally a short talk from somebody with recent
+Black Tie for men, and there is normally a short talk from somebody with recent

 experience and knowledge of some aspect concerning deserts.